PaulSchmidtGit/Heritability/Alternative Heritability Measures/README.md

 # Alternative Estimation Methods for H² on Entry-Mean Basis
 There are several alternative estimation methods for (broad-sense) heritability on an entry-mean basis.
 Please see our paper for more information:

-> P. Schmidt, J. Möhring, J. Rath and H.-P. Piepho.
+> P. Schmidt, J. Hartung, J. Rath and H.-P. Piepho.
 2018.
 Estimating broad-sense heritability with unbalanced data from agricultural cultivar trials.
 Crop Science **forthcoming**

 ### Based on 4 different mixed model functions
 * `asreml()` of the R-package [ASReml-R Version 3.0](https://www.vsni.co.uk/software/asreml-r/)